MichaelCurrin/dev-cheatsheets/cheatsheets/package-managers/javascript/npm/commands/how-to-run-commands.md

 }
 ```

-If you don't specify `start`, then the `main` field will be used.
-If you do specify `start`, you can probably omit the `main` field as you won't use it.
+If you do not specify `start`, then the `main` field will be used as a Node script to run.
+It is the same if you set a `start` script command as `node server.js`.

 ```json
 {